Sean Parker: Spotify

 While working at Founders Fund, Parker had been looking to invest in a company that could further Napster's music-sharing mission legally.
 In 2009, a friend showed him Spotify, a Swedish music-streaming service, and Parker sent an email to Spotify's founder Daniel Ek.
 The pair traded emails, and in 2010 Parker invested US$15 million in Spotify.
-Parker, who served on Spotify's board until 2017, negotiated with Warner and Universal on Spotify's behalf, and in July 2011, Spotify announced its U.S. launch.
+Parker, who was on Spotify's board until 2017, negotiated with Warner and Universal on Spotify's behalf, and in July 2011, Spotify announced its U.S. launch.
 At Facebook's f8 conference that year, Parker announced a partnership between Facebook and Spotify, which allowed users to share their Spotify playlists on their Facebook profiles.

 Brigade Media

 In April 2014, Parker announced his backing of a new initiative called Brigade, an online platform for civic engagement to "combat a lack of political engagement and interest in all levels of government across America."
-Parker serves as the Executive Chairman of Brigade.
+Parker is the Executive Chairman of Brigade.
 The initial round of funding was $9.3 million from Parker, with additional sums from other investors.
 In 2014, Brigade acquired Causes, an online platform for social impact and political activism.
 Causes had in 2013 acquired Votizen, a political advocacy startup.
-Parker and The Founders Fund were a part of Votizen's $1.5 million funding round in 2010, and Parker served on the board of directors.
+Parker and The Founders Fund were a part of Votizen's $1.5 million funding round in 2010, and Parker was on the board of directors.
 He has stated, "Politics for me is the most obvious area [to be disrupted by the Web]."

 Philanthropy

 Since 2005, Parker has been an active donor to cancer research, global public health and civic engagement.
 In 2012, he pledged a $5 million grant to Stand Up to Cancer and the Cancer Research Institute to create the Immunotherapy Dream Team, uniting laboratory and clinical efforts that will lead to the immunological treatment, control and prevention of cancer.
 In December 2014, Parker pledged $24 million to create the Sean N. Parker Center for Allergy Research at Stanford.
 In 2015, he made a $4.5 million grant to support the Malaria Elimination Initiative at the University of California San Francisco's Global Health Group, and a $10 million grant to create the Sean N. Parker Autoimmune Research Laboratory at UCSF.

-Parker is an active supporter of groups including Code for America, Stand up to Cancer, the Cancer Research Institute, Malaria No More, the Clinton Foundation, ONE, and the "charity: water" campaign.
+Parker is an active supporter of groups including Code for America, Stand Up To Cancer, the Cancer Research Institute, Malaria No More, the Clinton Foundation, ONE, and the "charity: water" campaign.

 In 2007, Parker founded Causes, originally one of the earliest Facebook applications, as a philanthropic service that uses social media to connect charities with their supporters and potential donors and then communicates that connection to the user's network of friends.
 By 2013, 186 million people had joined Causes, donating over $50 million to 60,000 non-profits.